Joy in the Morning (Wodehouse novel): Plot

-In the morning, Stilton arrives to arrest Bertie for stealing his uniform but Boko reminds him that he needs a warrant.
+The next morning, Stilton arrives to arrest Bertie for stealing his uniform but Boko reminds him that he needs a warrant.
 When Bertie tries to flee, he discovers that Worplesdon has been accidentally locked in Boko's garage overnight.
 Worplesdon emerges furious with Boko and withdraws his approval of the marriage.
 Worplesdon is horrified, however, when Jeeves informs him that Aunt Agatha, who disapproves of all fancy-dress balls, has returned unexpectedly and wants to know where Worplesdon has been.
 Jeeves suggests that Worplesdon say he spent the evening discussing the wedding plans with Nobby and Boko, then slept at Boko's cottage overnight.
 Worplesdon agrees, consenting to the marriage again.
 Stilton returns with a warrant but Worplesdon gives Bertie a false alibi.
 Nobby informs Bertie that Edwin has destroyed the insulting letter that Bertie wanted her to show to Florence.
-Stilton resigns from the police force in disgust at Worplesdon's underhanded behaviour which causes Florence to reconcile with him to Bertie’s delight.
+Stilton resigns from the police force in disgust at Worplesdon's underhanded behaviour which causes Florence to reconcile with him to Bertie's delight.
 Bertie prepares to face his Aunt Agatha with Worplesdon but Jeeves confesses that he lied about her returning.

 With no reason to stay, the pair escape from Steeple Bumpleigh by car.
 Bertie tries to remember an expression which he feels sums up recent events, something about Joy, but notes that he already narrated all this before.